Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 expectation that this will be the case.

 The **Primary** role is rotated so as to balance the load among team members.

+### Goals

+Some of the goals of [SRE] are...

+* To build and maintain a reputation for timely and quality response to customer inquiries.
+* To develop a practice of continuous user feedback and subsequent quality improvements to the software and associated processes and artifacts impacting user and/or developer productivity.
+* To *load balance* [SRE] work in an equitable way across the development team.
+* To reduce [SRE] interruptions for the team as a whole.
+* To log, track and evolve a database of [SRE] activity and effort to help inform ongoing development plans and resource allocation.
+* To identify and document escalation paths for major incidents.
+* To ensure any previously agreed upon response time is met.

+While many aspects of [SRE] are under the direct control of software developers, some (those involving *operations* and the underlying computing infrastructure) are not and involve collaboration with other teams in resolving.
+In most cases the extent of the development team's involvement in resolving *operational* issues is confined primarly to the software itself; its development, testing, release and deployment which includes installations the team directly manages, hosted binary downloads for common platforms and the tools and resources to build from sources.
+Operational issues impacting software behavior but outside of this scope are typically delegated to other teams who are responsible for the associated processes and resources.

 The preceding paragraphs describe [SRE] processes at a basic level and in the ideal.
 Nonetheless, several terms here (those that are